-Electives are offered to support students in fulfilling course requirements for licensure as a marriage and family therapist in Florida and other states.
-Electives are also taken to enhance student learning in special topics.
-Students may choose to take more electives than are required or complete a Graduate Certificate in Family Systems Health Care or Qualitative Research with permission from the Program Director.
-Other courses offered within the

-University may be considered for elective status pending approval.
-In keeping with the interdisciplinary philosophy of the School, students have the opportunity to take electives in various specialties, such as Family Systems Health Care.
-Additional courses may help students fulfill many of the course requirements for licensure in Florida (and other states) as a marriage and family therapist.
+Electives and Specilization Topics are offered to support students in fulfilling course requirements for licensure as a marriage and family therapist in Florida and other states.
+Electives and Specialization Topics are also taken to enhance student learning in special topics. department, Additional courses may help students fulfill many of the course requirements for licensure in Florida (and other states) as a marriage and family therapist.
+Students must take a total of 5 Electives and Specialization Topics.